Aliics/gman/README.md

 ***G***ive ***M***e ***A*** ***N***ame.

-Sometimes you just cannot figure out what on Earth to name something, I know that I am constantly stuck in an endless loop of staring off and forgetting what I was working on before I had to think of what to call my rubbish.
-That is why *gman* exists!
-Git branches, project names, children!
-Name them all with gman!
+Need a name for something?
+Git branches, project names, or children... just use *gman* to name it!

-Currently at version `1.1.0`, meaning it is working at a basic level but more features are to be added.
+Currently at version `1.1.0`, it currently has most of the features I intend, but they aren't fully fleshed out yet.

 # install